uwacyber/cits1003/cits1003-labs/lab-1-cryptography.md

 ### Question 7.
 Salting

-Based on the article's discussion on salting in hashing, which statement about salting is accurate? &#x20;
+Regarding salting, which of the following is accurate? &#x20;

 1. Salting involves replacing characters in the original data with random numbers. &#x20;
 2. Salting is only effective when the same salt string is used for all data points. &#x20;